-Reading Index: In a similar manner as the Mathematics Index, the Reading Index is calculated based on a weighted scale of proficiency status based on a weighted scale of proficiency status.
-Students receive 3 points for achieving Advanced, 3 points for achieving Proficient, 2 points for achieving Limited Knowledge, and 1 point for achieving Unsatisfactory.
-Only Full Academic Year (FAY) students are included in the computation of the Index.
+Reading Index: In a similar manner as the Mathematics Index, the Reading Index is calculated based on a weighted scale of proficiency status using three components: a performance component, a growth component for all students, and a growth component for the bottom 25% of students.
+The components are weighted as they are in the calculations for the State Report Cards.
+The test score performance is weighted as 50% of the Index, the growth of all students is weighted as 25% of the Index and the growth of the lowest 25% of students is weighted as 25% of the Index.
+Only Full Academic Year (FAY) students are included in the computation of the Index. based on a weighted scale of proficiency status. based on a weighted scale of proficiency status.
+Students receive 3 points for achieving Advanced, 3 points for achieving Proficient/Satisfactory, 2 points for achieving Limited Knowledge, and 1 point for achieving Unsatisfactory.
+The rationale for awarding the same points for advanced and proficient in the AMOs is to ensure that schools are not able to use advanced scores to statistically mitigate for students performing below grade level.
+Schools will be awarded additional points in the A-F School Grading System for students scoring advanced on state assessments.-Only Full Academic Year (FAY) students are included in the computation of the Index.
 The Reading Index is calculated for Grades 3-8 Reading OCCT or OAAP and English II EOI or OAAP assessment.
 The points for each student are averaged and converted to a standardized score ranging from 20 to 80 points using the following formula: